olebole/irafdoc/doc/echelle.doecslit.rst

   <dt><b>[11]</b></dt>
   <!-- Sec='DESCRIPTION' Level=0 Label='' Line='[11]' -->
   <dd>The option to examine the final spectra with <b>splot</b> may be given.
-  To exit type <tt>'q'</tt>.
+  To exit type <span style="font-family: monospace;">'q'</span>.
 In quicklook mode the spectra are plotted noninteractively with <b>specplot</b>.
   </dd>
   </dl>